- Business Affairs

 - Business Centers

 Please see the Tuition Information page.

-All degree seeking students pay the Building, Incidental, Technology, Student Health Service and Counseling Service fees each term.
+All degree seeking students pay the Building, Incidental, Student Health Service and Counseling Service fees each term.
 Descriptions of these fees are as follows:

 Yes, the Student Health Service fee is mandatory for all degree seeking students.

 Certain departments on campus have elected to assess all of their students resource fees each term.
 A list of the departments requiring these fees can be found at our Student Fees page.

 Certain courses require an additional fee to cover specific, tangible goods or services received in conjunction with taking a specific class.
 Any course with a specific course fee will list the additional fee in the Schedule of Classes.

 New undergraduates are charged a one-time fee at the start of their first term at OSU.
 This fee provides access to a variety of OSU programs and services at no additional charge.
 Programs and services included in the fee include, but are not limited to, open house programs, START, CONNECT, Odyssey, pre-enrollment advising, course drop/add/withdrawal, and official transcripts.